ratokoko/mc-spongebob-plugin/README.md

 # Get started
 1. Get Spigot 1.16.5
 2. Download code
-3. Put code into your 'plugins' folder
+3. Put all files from the 'plugin' folder into your Minecraft server's 'plugins' folder
 4. Hopefully it works :D

 # How to use